nsubstitute/NSubstitute/docs/help/_posts/2015-01-01-how-nsub-works.markdown

 For the case when `Original` is an interface this works perfectly; every member in the interface will be overridden with NSubstitute's logic for recording calls and returning configured values.

-There are some caveats when `Original` is a class though (hence all the [warnings about them in the documentation](creating-a-substitute/substituting-infrequently-and-carefully-for-classes)).
+There are some caveats when `Original` is a class though (hence all the [warnings about them in the documentation](/help/creating-a-substitute#substituting-infrequently-and-carefully-for-classes)).

 ### Non-virtual members

 If `DoStuffWith(string s)` is not `virtual`, the `SubstituteForOriginal` class will not be able to override it, so when it is called NSubstitute will not know about it.
-It is effective invisible to NSubstitute; it can't record calls to it, it can't configure values using `Returns`, nor can it run actions via `When..Do` or use argument matchers with it.
+It is effectively invisible to NSubstitute; it can't record calls to it, it can't configure values using `Returns`, nor can it run actions via `When..Do` or use argument matchers with it.
 Instead, the real base implementation of the member will run.

 This can cause all sorts of problems if we accidentally attempt to configure a non-virtual call, because NSubstitute will get confused about which call you're talking about.
 Usually this will result in a run-time error, but in the worst case it can affect the outcome of your test, or even the following test in the suite.
-Thankfully we have [NSubstitute.Analyzers](nsubstitute-analyzers) to detect these cases at compile time.
+Thankfully we have [NSubstitute.Analyzers](/help/nsubstitute-analyzers) to detect these cases at compile time.

 ### Internal members